What Are Data Transformation Services? A Practical Guide to AI-Ready Data Pipelines

 Schema Evolution

-When source schemas change-new columns, deprecated fields, data type changes-your pipeline must adapt.
+When source schemas change—new columns, deprecated fields, or data type changes—your pipeline must adapt.
 Modern transformation platforms either:

 - Auto-detect schema changes and propagate them